 The park hosts special events throughout the year.
-This page features annual events at the park that include lectures on cultural and natural resources, site tours, and special activities for children.
-All programs are free and are open to visitors and groups of all ages.
-Events, unless otherwise noted, take place at the Mound City Group visitor center located at 16062 State Route 104, Chillicothe, OH 45601.
-If you have any questions or would like more information than what is listed below, please call (740)774-1126.

-Park Calendar of Events

-Updated copy:

-The park hosts special events throughout the year.
 This page features annual events at the park that include lectures on cultural and natural resources, commemoration events, and special activities for children.
 All programs are free and are open to visitors and groups of all ages.
 If you have any questions or would like more information than what is listed below, please call (740)774-1126.

 Park Calendar of Events